 Just be sure to wear the right kind of shoes for this activity in order to avoid injury - and that doesn't include your old running shoes.
 Zumba requires a good cross-training shoe - helpfully, we've picked the best workout shoes for you.

-Top tips for anti-ageing your regular exercise routine
+Top tips for maintaining a regular anti-aging exercise routine

 - Learn how to modify exercises you do regularly to accommodate any age-related issues.
 For example, if you are starting to struggle with joint pain, it pays to know how to do a squat to accommodate this (the key is to turn your feet slightly outwards.
 It will line up your hip joints and prevent stress on knees, which can weaken with age and lose protective cartilage).
 A personal trainer can advise on your individual issues.